Cashman Field

-Cashman Field is a soccer-specific stadium in Downtown Las Vegas, Nevada.
-It is primarily used for soccer as the home field of Las Vegas Lights FC of the USL Championship and for American football as the home field of the Vegas Vipers of the XFL.
-Originally built as a baseball stadium, it was the home of the Triple-A Las Vegas Stars/51s Minor League Baseball team before being renovated for soccer.
-The field is adjacent to Cashman Center, an exhibit hall and theater operated by the City of Las Vegas.
-The complex is named for James "Big Jim" Cashman and his family, who have been Las Vegas entrepreneurs for several generations.
+Cashman Field is a stadium in downtown Las Vegas, Nevada, United States.
+It is primarily used for soccer as the home field of Las Vegas Lights FC of the USL Championship.
+Originally built as a baseball stadium, it was the home of the Triple-A Las Vegas Stars/51s of Minor League Baseball from 1983 to 2018, and home to the Vegas Vipers of the XFL in 2023.
+The stadium is connected to Cashman Center, an exhibit hall and theater operated by the City of Las Vegas.
+The complex, built on the site of a former stadium of the same name, is named for James "Big Jim" Cashman and his family, who have been Las Vegas entrepreneurs for several generations.

 Original Cashman Field

-The original Cashman Field was built in 1947 at the same property as the modern stadium, with the grandstand on the hillside between the modern parking lots A and B and the field itself on the site of the modern parking lot B and the Cashman Theatre.
+The original Cashman Field was built in 1947 on the same property as the modern stadium, with the grandstand on the hillside between the modern parking lots A and B and the field itself on the site of the modern parking lot B and the Cashman Theatre.
 The stadium was used for football and rodeos before the first baseball game was held on May 21, 1948.
 The stadium was designed primarily for football, rodeo, concerts and boxing with one large grandstand.
 For baseball this meant all the seats were along first base line.
 The stadium was home to the Las Vegas Wranglers from 1947 to 1952 and again from 1957 to 1958.
 Boxing matches were also held at the facility.
 The first professional football game in Las Vegas was held at the stadium in 1964 when the American Football League then-Oakland Raiders played the then-Houston Oilers.